A diverse workforce helps businesses flourish and leads to a stronger staff of employees, a new study finds.

 "When you have an inclusive corporate culture, recruiting top talent becomes easier, group processes will be enhanced, which means employees are more likely to stay, which, in turn, increases the company’s bottom line," Scott said.

 The study uses the Campbell Soup Company as an admirable example of a diverse organization.
-Some of the U.S.-based company's diversity efforts include programs for its women, gay, Hispanic and Asian employees; its mission to consistently reinforce inclusion throughout all levels, from senior management to frontline workers; and training for managers on inclusive leadership , diversity awareness and being aware of unconscious biases.
+Some of the U.S.-based company's diversity efforts include programs for its women, gay, Hispanic and Asian employees; its mission to consistently reinforce inclusion throughout all levels, from senior management to frontline workers; and , diversity awareness and being aware of unconscious biases.

 "By weaving diversity into the very fabric of the company, not only does this embrace its employees, it makes for a happier and more productive workforce," Scott said.